shirsbrunner/shirsbrunner.github.io/src/articles/20210625_Type_Miyconos/article.md

 ## Icons, icons, icons

-With fontawesome people are used to seeing the same icons in lots of projects.
-As icons are not always given the same meaning sometimes confusion is the result.
-There are other icon sets available, but sometimes the icons will just not match what you are trying to do.
-Not that I have big plans with icons, but after some at work talk about designing icons, I decided to leverage the power of fontforge, learn about ligatures and generate an icon font.
+With fontawesome, people are used to seeing the same icons in lots of projects.
+As icons are not always given the same meaning, sometimes confusion can be the result.
+There are other icon sets available on the web, but sometimes the icons will just not match what you are trying to do.
+Not that I have big plans with icons, but after some at-work talk about designing icons, I decided to leverage the power of fontforge, learn about ligatures and generate an icon font.
 The hardest part?
 You need some icons.
 Even harder: standard icons are boring to design.

 > However, inspiration is hard to confine within a container that will be used at fontsize 8 and smaller